Biography

 7.

-The city and music are two complex systems of the same nature, and just as it is impossible for one city dweller to understand everything about the city, it is impossible for one listener to hear everything about the city at once.
+The city and music are two complex systems of the same nature, and just as one city dweller can't understand everything about the city, one listener can't hear everything about the city at once.
 Both the city and the music are experienced very differently depending on the context in which they are experienced.
 As the subject and the object of the experience change, the city and the music are reborn each time.

 Kenta Tanaka